ainize-team/imperatorofmars/story-bounty/README.md

 # Story Bounty - Imperator of Mars

-Preserve and protect creative Content IP assets using Story Protocol
+Preserve and protect creative **Content IP** assets using Story Protocol

 ## Overview

-Our project enables builders to mint and register their creative assets as protected IP on the blockchain using Story Protocol.
+Our project enables builders to **mint and register their creative assets** as protected IP on the blockchain using **Story Protocol**.

-During the hackathon, we implemented this functionality end-to-end—from IPFS asset upload, to NFT minting, to IP registration via the Story SDK.
+During the hackathon, we implemented this functionality end-to-end—from **IPFS asset upload**, to **NFT minting**, to **IP registration** via the Story SDK.

-By safeguarding the ownership of the creative building blocks they produce, we aim to empower a future where IP attribution and licensing are fair, transparent, and reward creators appropriately.
+By safeguarding the ownership of the **creative building blocks** they produce, we aim to empower a future where IP attribution and licensing are **fair, transparent, and reward creators appropriately**.

 ## Features

 - Upload creative assets to IPFS
 - Mint assets as NFTs via Story Protocol
 - Register NFTs as formal IP in the Story Blockchain
-- Set non-commercial licensing with derivative works support
+- Set commercial-remix licensing with derivative works support
 - Verify ownership through MetaMask

 ## How It Works

-0. Discover New Creative Asset
+### 0. Discover New Creative Asset
 Identify a new idea, character, or narrative component that deserves preservation and protection.

 ![step0](./image/0_discover_asset.png)

-1. Upload Asset to IPFS
+### 1. Upload Asset to IPFS
 Upload your digital assets to IPFS for permanent storage.

 ```ts
 export async function uploadImageToIPFS(data: FormData) {